oldfashionedjelly/PlantDoctor/README.md

 # PlantDoctor
-ML project to detect diseases in plants
+ML project to detect diseases in plants \n
 Made for HackMHS 2023